KernFerm/youtube-mp3/readme.md

 ### 2. Install Python Packages

-- Install the required packages by running:
+Install the required packages by running:

 ```
-pip install pytube pydub
+pip install yt-dlp pydub
 ```

 ## Usage

-1. `Clone` or `download` this repository.
+- `Clone` or `download` this repository.
+## 📥 How to Download the Repo (First-Time Users)

+Click the link to read [**Instructions**](https://www.gitprojects.fnbubbles420.org/how-to-download-repos) 📄.

-2. Run the script:
+Run the script:

 ```
 python main.py